What's Next: Growing Hotwells Primary

 the former Hotwells site and key stage 2 at the current CPS site.

-(Read more about the proposal…)
+(Read more about the rejected proposal…)

-is improving, despite the Trust having made little effort to support or invest in
+Trust's claim that Hotwells was financially unviable was unconvincing.
+The Trust had made little effort to support or invest in

-Hotwells is a high-performing, inclusive school that plays a vital role in the local
+On 19th November 2025, the Department for Education rejected this proposal.
+However, the underlying challenges remain: Hotwells is a high-performing, inclusive school that plays a vital role in the local

 community and provides the kind of nurturing environment that many children simply